NIHR Research Design Service East Midlands

-National Institute for Health Research Research Design Service (NIHR RDS) supports researchers to design and develop high quality research proposals for submission to national peer-reviewed funding competitions for applied health and social care research.
-This is a free national service throughout Engalnd which is locally delivered.
+The National Institute for Health Research (NIHR) Research Design Service supports researchers in designing and developing high quality research proposals for submission to national, peer-reviewed funding competitions for applied health or social care research.
+This is a free national service throughout England which is locally delivered.
 In the East Midlands the RDS EM provides a range of expert advice to help local researchers.

-To provide an accessible and responsive service to researchers across the East Midlands offering expert methodological advice in order to significantly increase the number of high quality applications for funding to undertake applied people-focused health and social care research.
+To provide an accessible and responsive service to researchers across the East Midlands offering expert methodological advice in order to significantly increase the number of high quality applications for funding to undertake applied, people-focused health or social care research.

 To provide an effective support service to researchers throughout the East Midlands for the preparation of proposals for submission to national, peer-reviewed funding competitions for applied health or social care research;

 To provide a comprehensive range of expertise in research design, including in clinical trials, epidemiological studies, qualitative and social research, systematic reviews and economic evaluations;

 To raise awareness of research funding priorities, opportunities and requirements, particularly those relating to NIHR research funding programmes;

 To support appropriate and meaningful patient and public involvement (PPI), particularly in research design;

 To foster collaborations between health, social care and academic researchers as well as users of health or social care services, the public and other relevant partners;